Solid-that-flows picture of glass-forming liquids

-The local-barrier picture is the obvious one from the \stf point of view (\sect{subsec:temperature}) in which the situation is analogous to that of a plastic flow with flow events occurring at soft sites (\sect{subseq:con_plast}).
+The local-barrier picture is the obvious one from the \stf view in which the situation is analogous to that of a plastic flow with flow events occurring at soft sites.
 That local barriers control the relaxation was demonstrated recently in simulations of a 3d polydisperse soft-repulsive-potential model \cite{cia23}.
-By systematically identifying the flow events starting at a given inherent state, it was shown that the activation energy increases and accounts for the super-Arrhenius temperature dependence of $\ta$ upon cooling.
-This means that, at least for the model in question, the dynamics is not cooperative; in particular, no divergence of the relaxation time is expected at a finite temperature \cite{san00,hec08, mck15}.
+By systematically identifying the flow events starting at a given inherent state, it was shown that upon cooling the activation energy increases enough to account for the super-Arrhenius temperature dependence of $\ta$.
+This means that, at least for the model in question, the dynamics is not cooperative; in particular, no divergence of the relaxation time is predicted at a finite temperature \cite{san00,hec08, mck15}.

 If $\ta$ is controlled by the individual flow-event activation energies, how does one explain dynamic heterogeneity?
-A promising candidate is facilitation, the general concept that one flow event makes nearby flow events more likely \cite{fre84,gar02,rit03}.
-In our case, ``elastic facilitation'' reflects the fact that any flow event leads to long-ranged stress-tensor changes within the sphere defined by the solidity length, which inevitably lower the barriers of some potential nearby flow events and raise others \cite{lem14,cha21,zha22a,oza23}.
-The net effect is that one flow event makes neighboring flow events more likely.
+A promising candidate is facilitation, the idea that one flow event makes nearby flow events more likely \cite{fre84,gar02,rit03}. ``Elastic facilitation'' is a consequence of the fact that all flow events lead to long-ranged stress-tensor changes within the sphere defined by the solidity length.
+These lower the barriers of some potential nearby flow events and increase others \cite{lem14,cha21,zha22a,oza23}.
+Because the exponential function is convex, the net effect is that one flow event makes neighboring flow events more likely.
+Borrowing a term from NMR theory, this general mechanism has been referred to as ``rate exchange'' \cite{sch91a,die97,sil99}.

 Elastic facilitation, which was first studied in glasses \cite{lem14,dua23}, is illustrated in \fig{fig:facilitation}(b).
-In a simple model \cite{oza23}, this has been shown to lead to a substantial reduction in the activation energy of $\ta$ (\fig{fig:facilitation}(c)).
-In Ref. \onlinecite{tah23} it was proposed that an entire avalanche of flow events in this way may be triggered by a single one, similar to what happens in plastic flows \cite{nic18,sha20,ric23}.
-Reference \onlinecite{sca21} considered a simple facilitated trap model \cite{dyr87} and showed that it results in asymmetric loss peaks with an excess wing, somewhat like that of the double-percolation picture we now turn to (see also Refs. \onlinecite{has23,rid23}).
+In a simple model \cite{oza23} this leads to a substantial reduction in the activation energy of $\ta$, \fig{fig:facilitation}(c).
+In Ref. \onlinecite{tah23} it was proposed that an entire avalanche of flow events may be triggered by a single one, similar to what happens in plastic flow of glasses \cite{nic18,sha20,ric23}.
+Reference \onlinecite{sca21} considered a simple facilitated trap model \cite{dyr87} and showed that it results in an asymmetric $\alpha$ loss peak with an excess wing (see also Refs. \onlinecite{has23,rid23}).